-Key Elements Description Council would assign to the contractor responsibility for leading the development, through an inclusive process, of a new Nanaimo economic development strategy the contractor would commission and/or undertake research and data analysis to produce economic reports the contractor would be the primary point of contact for new and prospective businesses on City processes and requirements the contractor would liaise with City departments and Council to advocate for the development of policies and programs to promote business and economic development the contractor would convene forums, as necessary, for collaboration and priority-setting the contractor would undertake targeted marketing and promotion efforts to attract business; work would be conducted under a Nanaimo economic development brand the contractor would oversee an investment fund Management of contracts between the City and external agencies (e.g., Tourism VI) would remain in-house with the City in the Parks, Recreation and Culture Department.
+Key Elements Description Scope of Service Through a fee-for-service contract, the City would assign responsibility to an independent organization (i.e., the contractor) for the scope of services identified in Figure 3.1.
+Specifically: Council would assign to the contractor responsibility for leading the development, through an inclusive process, of a new Nanaimo Economic Development Strategy, and for implementing and maintaining the Strategy the contractor would commission and/or undertake research and data analysis to produce economic reports the contractor would be the primary point of contact for new and prospective businesses on City processes and requirements the contractor would liaise with City departments and Council to advocate for the development of policies and programs to promote business and economic development the contractor would undertake targeted marketing and promotion and priority-setting the contractor could oversee an investment fund, should such a fund be desired Management of contracts between the City and external organizations (e.g., Tourism VI) would remain in-house with the City in the Parks, Recreation and Culture Department.
 Service Funding City Council would provide core funding through a five-year contract for the contractor to provide the full scope of services.
 The contractor would be expected to raise additional funds from government, foundations, and the private sector for key initiatives.
 Service Governance Council would be the governing body for the function.
 Accountability to Council would be provided through the terms of the contract, which would include the requirement for quarterly performance reports.
 Staff The contractor would provide all staff for the service.
 The fee-for-service contract from the City would provide the funds for adequate staff, in keeping with FTE numbers in the other scenarios.
 Location The service would be located at the contractor's premises.